mathiasbynens/jquery-slideshow/README.md

 # Simplest jQuery Slideshow Plugin

 This plugin was based on [Jonathan Snook’s Simplest jQuery Slideshow script](http://snook.ca/archives/javascript/simplest-jquery-slideshow).
-All I did was take that script, optimize it a little, and wrap it in a plugin.
+All I did was take that script, make it generic, optimize it, and wrap it in a plugin.

 ## Demo & Examples